NJPW Strong: Background and early format

 On November 24, 2014, AXS TV, under the AXS TV Fights banner, announced that it had acquired a thirteen-episode series produced by TV Asahi featuring matches from New Japan Pro Wrestling.
 The series premiered on January 16, 2015, airing on Friday evenings.
 This was the first time NJPW had been aired on an American television network since its formation in 1972.
 NJPW content would continue to air on AXS until December 2019.

 On October 21, 2019, NJPW announced the formation of an American subsidiary called "New Japan Pro-Wrestling of America" (NJoA).
 On July 31, 2020, NJPW announced a new weekly series titled NJPW Strong, with its initial episodes to feature matches from the inaugural New Japan Cup USA tournament.
 As part of NJPW's expansion into the United States, the series would be produced by NJoA.

-The premiere episode of Strong aired on August 7, 2020, broadcast live from NJPW's training dojo in Los Angeles, and streaming on NJPW's service NJPW World.
+The premiere episode of Strong aired on August 7, 2020, on tape delay from the Oceanview Pavilion in Port Hueneme, California, and streaming on NJPW's service NJPW World.
 The event was held with no spectators due to the COVID-19 pandemic.
 On August 19, NJPW announced that Strong would be streaming on FITE TV in conjunction with NJPW World.